NOAA-GFDL/MDTF-diagnostics/diagnostics/forcing_feedback/doc/forcing_feedback.rst

 - Air temperature ("ta" in CMIP conventions)
 - Specific humidity ("hus")

 The observational estimates (see below) are for 2003-2018.
-While ideally the model data should cover the same period, it is reasonable to compare the model's radiative feedbacks and radiative forcing over any historical timeperiod.
+While ideally the model data should cover the same period, it is reasonable to compare the model's radiative feedbacks and radiative forcing over any historical time period.
 Note that idealized model experiments, such as a single forcing scenario, may produce radiative forcing trends that differ considerably from the observations.
-In that case, this package will still have value as a qualitative "gut check" on the radiative feedbacks, which exhibit similar characteristics regardless of forcing scenario.
+In that case, this package will still have value as a qualitative "gut check" on the radiative feedbacks, which exhibit similar characteristics regardless of the forcing scenario.

 More about the diagnostic